cclvi256/cclvi256.github.io/_posts/2024-03-05-Fundamental_Java_Syntax.md

 From this we can also discover the difference between Java and C#: Java uses packages while C# uses namespaces.

-In Java, all the collection classes are mutable.
+In Java, almost all the collection classes with simple class name are mutable.